lupyuen/lupyuen.github.io/src/rust3.md

     // Read a line from Standard Input fgets(
       &mut buf[0],           // Buffer
-      // This might Panic due to Integer Overflow! buf.len() as i32 - 1,  // Unsigned Size cast to Signed Integer stdin                  // Standard Input
+      // This might Panic due to Integer Underflow! buf.len() as i32 - 1,  // Unsigned Size cast to Signed Integer stdin                  // Standard Input
     );